Backflow Preventer: A device that allows water to go through it in one direction, but prevents it from going backwards in the opposite direction.

 Why do you need a backflow preventer?
 All irrigation systems contain a chemical called dihydrogen monoxide.
 This odorless, tasteless chemical is known to be deadly if inhaled and has killed millions of people.
 OK, before you flame me, dihydrogen monoxide is, of course, the scientific name for ordinary water (h2o).
 Which points out that you have to be really careful about what you read and believe on the Internet.
 Unfortunately when it comes to backflow preventers there is a lot of questionable, and sometimes completely wrong, information.
 So what’s the deal with backflow prevention?
 Is it really necessary?
 The answer is yes!

 Now wait a minute, some people say, doesn’t the water pressure in the water system keep the irrigation water from going backwards?
 Yes, most of the time it does.
-But there are times when the water pressure drops in the supply system, and this is when the backflow occurs.
-No, it is not a frequent occurrence.
-But it does happen more often than you think, often at night when you don’t notice the water was off for a few minutes.
-Such as when the water company has to shut off the water to repair a water pipe, or hook up a new pipe.
+However, there are times when the water pressure drops in the supply system, and this is when the backflow occurs.
+No, it is not a frequent occurrence, but it does happen more often than you think!
+Often it occurs at night when you don’t notice the water was off for a few minutes.
+An example is when the water company has to shut off the water to repair a water pipe, or hook up a new pipe.
 This makes construction projects easily the most common cause of backflow problems.
 Fire fighting is another common cause of backflow.
 Fire trucks use huge pumps to suck the water out of the fire hydrants.
 This often causes the water pressure in the surrounding areas to drop, and backflow will occur in the surrounding neighborhoods.

 You can do a quick experiment yourself and create backflow in your home pipes.
 Simply tun off the water valve leading to your house.
 Next have someone turn on a faucet.
 Now turn on a different faucet that is higher than the first.
 You will hear air being sucked into the higher faucet.
 You just created backflow in your house piping.
 Pretty easy, wasn’t it?

-Another common argument against the need for backflow preventers is that if all the valves are closed the water can’t go backwards through them.
-So the valves should prevent backflow.
+Another common argument against the need for backflow preventers is that if all the valves are closed the water can’t go backwards through them, so the valves should prevent backflow.
 The obvious problem with this is that if the backflow occurs at a time when the valve is open, like when the sprinklers are on, the valve will not stop backflow!
-But even when the valve is closed it may not prevent backflow.
-A standard manually operated valve should stop backflow when it is closed– if the valve if fully closed, has good seals, and does not leak.
+What if the valve is closed?
+A standard manually operated valve should stop backflow when it is closed – if the valve if fully closed, has good seals, and does not leak.
 However most of the automatic valves, such as the electric solenoid valves used for irrigation systems, will not stop backflow even when “off” and fully closed.
 This is because these solenoid valves are directional in design.
 If you look on the valve you will see that it has an arrow on it showing the flow direction.
 If the flow is reversed, the valve will often open slightly (that’s why the valve has the arrow on it- to warn you not to install it backwards!)
 Thus when backflow occurs and the flow direction reverses, an automatic valve will not stop the backward flow.

 Backflow Preventer Costs